Gavin Friday: Early life

-Friday was born in Dublin and attended primary and post-primary schools in Ballygall, a neighbourhood on Dublin's Northside located in Glasnevin.
-When he was fourteen years old and living on Cedarwood Road, he met Bono and Guggi at a party to which he had not been invited.
+Fionan Hanvey was born in Dublin and attended primary and post-primary schools in Ballygall, a neighbourhood on Dublin's Northside, between Finglas and Glasnevin.
+When he was fourteen years old and living on Cedarwood Road, between Finglas and Ballymun, he met Bono and Guggi at a party to which he had not been invited.
 Bono said: "We caught him trying to steal something of the house.
 Classic teenage stuff... but we became friends."

 Career

-He was a founding member of the post-punk group The Virgin Prunes and has recorded several solo albums and soundtracks.
+Friday was a founding member of the post-punk group The Virgin Prunes and has recorded several solo albums and soundtracks.

-In 1986, after the demise of Virgin Prunes, Friday devoted himself to painting for a while, sharing a studio with Bono, Guggi and Charlie Whisker.
+In 1986, after the demise of the Virgin Prunes, Friday devoted himself to painting for a while, sharing a studio with Bono, Guggi and Charlie Whisker.
 This resulted in the exhibition Four Artists – Many Wednesdays (1988) at Dublin's Hendricks Gallery.
-Friday, Guggi and Whisker showed paintings, while Bono opted to exhibit photos taken in Ethiopia.
-Friday's part of the show was entitled I didn't come up the Liffey in a bubble, an expression often used by Friday's father.
+He, Guggi and Whisker showed paintings, while Bono opted to exhibit photos taken in Ethiopia.
+Friday's part of the show was entitled I didn't come up the Liffey in a bubble, an expression often used by his father.

 His main collaborator between 1987 and 2005 was multi-instrumentalist, Maurice Seezer.
 They signed to Island Records in 1988 and released three albums together, before parting with the company in 1996.
-Since then Friday and Seezer composed the score for the Jim Sheridan films The Boxer and In America which was nominated for Best Original Film Score in the 2004 Ivor Novello Awards.
+Later, Friday and Seezer composed the score for the Jim Sheridan films The Boxer and In America which was nominated for Best Original Film Score in the 2004 Ivor Novello Awards.

 He has maintained a close friendship with U2's Bono since both were children, and they collaborated on the soundtrack for the Jim Sheridan film In the Name of the Father, including the title track, "Billy Boola" and "You Made Me the Thief of Your Heart", which was sung by Sinéad O'Connor and nominated for a Golden Globe for Best Original Song.
 In 2003 they wrote "Time Enough for Tears", the original theme tune for Sheridan's film In America, as sung by Andrea Corr.
 The song was nominated for a Golden Globe Award for Best Original Song.

 In 1995 he performed "Look What You've Done (To My Skin)," one of two songs (the other sung by P.J.
 Harvey) written by Philip Ridley and Nick Bicat for Ridley's second feature film as writer and director, The Passion of Darkly Noon.